 How We Obtain Personal Information and What We Do With It

 We learn personal information about you in a number of ways.
 Typically, we learn it when you complete an account application or financial planning questionnaire.
 We may learn information in conversations with you or in communications with your personal representatives.
 As we manage your investments, we create information about you, in the form of account histories and trades.
-We save notes of conversations with you and email exchanges.
+We save notes of conversations and email exchanges with you.

 We use your personal information to manage your investments and assist you with your financial planning.
 In addition, as we learn of new investment or tax developments, we may contact you if, based on the information we know about you, we think it would be of interest to you.
 Our aim is to use the information only to assist you.

 How We Protect Personal Information

 Everyone who works at Point View knows the value of personal information and the need to protect it.
 Except for dealings with Fidelity Investments (see below), we do not disclose your personal information to anyone without your direction to do so.
 For instance, you may ask us to disclose that information when you apply for a mortgage, have an accountant prepare your taxes, and so forth.

 All of our clients’ accounts are custodied at Fidelity Investments, and as our client you also have a separate relationship with Fidelity.
 Thus, they have much of the same personal information about you (from account applications, trading history, etc.) as we do.
 Of necessity, we must provide information to Fidelity in order to be able to service your accounts.
 The information provided is only what Fidelity needs to know in order to establish your accounts, trade on them, etc.